ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 <script>
-  // Ensure the DOM is fully loaded before attempting to manipulate elements document.addEventListener('DOMContentLoaded', () => {
+  document.addEventListener('DOMContentLoaded', () => {
+      // Select the scrolling banner and track using their classes.
+      // We'll use querySelector to find the first occurrence. const scrollingBanner = document.querySelector('.scrolling-banner');
-    const track = document.getElementById('scrolling-track');
+      const track = scrollingBanner ? scrollingBanner.querySelector('.scrolling-track') : null;

-    if (track) {
+      // Exit early if either element isn't found. if (!scrollingBanner || !track) {
+          console.warn("Scrolling banner or track element not found.
+Animation setup skipped.");
+          return;
+      }

+      // --- Image Shuffling ---
       let images = Array.from(track.getElementsByTagName('img'));

+      // If no images are found initially, there's nothing to shuffle or animate. if (images.length === 0) {
+          console.warn("No images found in .scrolling-track.
+Skipping shuffle and animation setup.");
+          return;
+      }

-      // Fisher-Yates (Knuth) shuffle algorithm
-      for (let i = images.length - 1; i > 0; i--) {
+      // Fisher-Yates (Knuth) shuffle algorithm to randomize image order. for (let i = images.length - 1; i > 0; i--) {
           const j = Math.floor(Math.random() * (i + 1));
-        // Swap images[i] and images[j]
-        [images[i], images[j]] = [images[j], images[i]];
+          [images[i], images[j]] = [images[j], images[i]]; // Swap images
       }

-      // Clear existing images and append shuffled ones track.innerHTML = ''; // Clear the current content
+      // Clear the current content and append the shuffled images. track.innerHTML = '';
       images.forEach(img => {
           track.appendChild(img);
       });
+      // --- End Image Shuffling ---

+      // --- Animation Setup ---
+      // Get the first image after shuffling.
+This is crucial for dimension calculations. const firstImage = track.querySelector('img');

+      if (!firstImage) {
+          console.warn("No images available after shuffle for animation setup.");
+          return;
       }

-    // Find the scrolling banner element that is initially in your Markdown file. const scrollingBanner = document.querySelector('.scrolling-banner');

-    // Conditional execution: The following code will only run if ALL of these elements
-    // are found on the current page.
-This prevents errors on other pages that don't
-    // have this specific structure.
-    if (scrollingBanner && scrollingTrackAnchor) {
-      // 5.
-Move the 'scrolling-banner' element into the 'containerDiv',
-      //    and place it directly *before* the 'subtitleElement'. containerDiv.insertBefore(scrollingBanner, scrollingTrackAnchor);

-      // --- Start of your existing JavaScript code for the animation setup ---
-      // This part should execute *after* the scrollingBanner has been moved
-      // to its final DOM position.

-      const track = scrollingBanner.querySelector('.scrolling-track');
-      const images = Array.from(track.children);
+      // We need to ensure the first image has loaded to get accurate dimensions (offsetWidth). const setupAnimation = () => {

-      // Store the original count of images before duplication const originalImageCount = images.length;
+          const originalImageCount = images.length; // The count of original, shuffled images.

-      // Duplicate the image set to ensure a seamless looping animation images.forEach(img => {
+          // Duplicate the image set to create a seamless looping effect.
+          // We clone the *original* shuffled images, not the ones already in the track. images.forEach(img => {
               const clone = img.cloneNode(true);
               track.appendChild(clone);
           });

-      // Calculate the total duration of the animation.
-Adjust '1.5' for speed. const duration = originalImageCount * 1.5; // 1.5 seconds per original image
+          // Calculate the total animation duration.
+Adjust '1.5' for animation speed (seconds per image). const duration = originalImageCount * 1.5;

-      // Get the computed width of a single image slot (image width + its right margin)
+          // Get the computed style of the first image to determine its margin. const computedStyle = getComputedStyle(firstImage);
-      // This is crucial for calculating the precise scroll distance for the animation. const firstImage = images[0];
-      const imageSlotWidth = firstImage.offsetWidth + parseFloat(getComputedStyle(firstImage).marginRight);
+          // Calculate the total "slot" width for one image (image width + its right margin). const imageSlotWidth = firstImage.offsetWidth + parseFloat(computedStyle.marginRight);

-      // Set CSS custom properties (variables) on the track element.
+          // Set CSS custom properties (variables) directly on the track element.
-      // These variables will be used in your SCSS @keyframes animation. track.style.setProperty('--scroll-duration', `${duration}s`);
+          // These variables will be used by your SCSS @keyframes animation. track.style.setProperty('--scroll-duration', `${duration}s`);
+          track.style.setProperty('--original-image-count', originalImageCount);
-      track.style.setProperty('--original-image-count', originalImageCount); // Useful for calculation in CSS track.style.setProperty('--image-slot-width', `${imageSlotWidth}px`);
+          track.style.setProperty('--image-slot-width', `${imageSlotWidth}px`);

-      // --- End of your existing JavaScript code for the animation setup --- }
+          // Optional: Set these if your CSS still explicitly uses them for image sizing within the track. track.style.setProperty('--image-base-width', `${firstImage.offsetWidth}px`);
+          track.style.setProperty('--image-spacing', `${parseFloat(computedStyle.marginRight)}px`);
+      };

+      // Check if the image is already loaded (e.g., from cache) or wait for it to load. if (firstImage.complete) {
+          setupAnimation(); // If complete, run setup immediately.
+      } else {
+          firstImage.onload = setupAnimation; // Otherwise, run setup when it loads.
+      }
   });
 </script>